junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 To lessen side effects, praziquantel is best taken with a large meal.

-_Dosage of_ praziquantel for schistosomiasis (40 mg/kg)—using 600 mg tablets
+_Dosage of_ praziquantel for schistosomiasis (40 mg/kg), using 600 mg tablets

 To treat schistosomiasis that causes blood in the urine (S. hematobium), give 2 times a day for 1 day.